OzzyCzech/dotfiles/readme.md

+# OzzyCzech dotfiles for Mac OS X

 ## Add private config

-All private config can be save in `.extra` which you do not commit to this repo and just keep in your ~/
+All private config can be save in `.extra` which you do not commit to this repo and just keep in your `~/`

 ## Install/update